shinolab/autd3-old-monorepo/doc/src/en/Simulator/simulator.md

 In Camera tab, you can change camera position, rotation, field of view, near clip, and far clip.
 The rotation is specified in terms of XYZ Euler angles.

-In addition, you can move the camera by "Drag" and rotate it by "Shift+Drag" in other scenes than GUI.
-The speed of movement can be changed by the "Move speed" setting.

 ### Config tab